Yummy Plants: a vegan lifestyle website and community. We can help you start a vegan diet!

 Vegan Sugar and Other Natural Sweetener Options

-In today’s world, we’re lucky to have so many natural sweetener options available.
-Let’s explore what makes vegan sugar classified as “vegan” and introduce some other plant-based sweetener options.
+Learn what makes sugar classified as “vegan” and introduce some other plant-based sweetener options.

 Evaporated cane juice is the most unrefined sugar.
 It is the juice that is extracted from the pressed sugarcane and then crystalized.
-Its flavor is deeper, and some say sweeter, than white sugar and it has a hint of a molasses flavor.
+Its flavor is deeper than white sugar and has a hint of a molasses flavor.
 Since it is unrefined, evaporated cane juice retains some important vitamins such as riboflavin and Vitamin B, as well as amino acids and fiber.
 It is automatically vegan because it will not be filtered through animal bones.

 Blackstrap molasses is the thick, dark liquid that remains after the sugar has been extracted from the raw sugar cane plant and the sugar syrup has been boiled three times.
 Molasses is commonly thought of as a nutritious sweetener because it contains less calories per tablespoon than traditional white sugar and it also contains significant amounts of vitamin B6 and minerals.
 Just one tablespoon of molasses provides up to 20% of the recommended daily value of calcium, magnesium, potassium, iron and B6!
 Molasses has a strong flavor and so is not commonly used alone as a sweetener.
 However, it is commonly used as an ingredient in tangy BBQ sauces and baked good recipes.